-In connection with the financial statements for the year ended December 31, 2016, the Audit Committee has:
+In connection with the financial statements for the year ended December 31, 2017, the Audit Committee has:

-- (1) reviewed and discussed the audited financial statements with management; - (2) discussed with EY, the Company's independent registered public accounting firm, the matters required to be discussed by applicable standards of the Public Accounting Oversight Board; and - (3) received the written disclosures and letter from EY regarding the auditors' independence required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and has discussed with the independent auditors the independent auditor's independence.
+- (1) reviewed and discussed the audited financial statements with management; - (2) discussed with EY, the Company's independent registered public accounting firm, the matters required to be discussed by applicable standards of the PCAOB; and - (3) received the written disclosures and letter from EY regarding the auditors' independence required by applicable requirements of the PCAOB, and has discussed with the independent auditors the independent auditor's independence.

-Based upon these reviews and discussions, the Audit Committee recommended to the Board at the February 8, 2017 meeting of the Board that the Company's audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2016, filed with the Securities and Exchange Commission.
+Based upon these reviews and discussions, the Audit Committee recommended to the Board at the February 7, 2018 meeting of the Board that the Company's audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2017, filed with the Securities and Exchange Commission.
 The Board approved this inclusion.